 |Page tools: Print Page Print All RSS Search this Product|

-The most frequently cited reason for journey to Australia was for a holiday, making up nearly half of all journeys, and the average amount of time people spent in Australia was 11 days.
+"The most frequently cited reason for journey was for a holiday, making up over half of all journeys, and the median amount of time people spent in Australia was 11 days," said Ms Noack.

 These documents will be presented in a new window.